Minimum GPA Requirements

 Enrollment in our DVM Professional Program is limited to qualified applicants who:

-NOTE: International applicants are not considered for admission to the DVM Professional Program.
-Consideration may be given to applicants who are Texas Residents and in the timely process of gaining U.S. Permanent Residency and can attain a permanent resident status by January 15th of the application cycle.
-(Ex.
-An applicant applies in the summer of 2025 (May 1-August deadline, 2025.
-They must have permanent resident status by January 15, 2026.)
+Note: International applicants are not considered for admission to the DVM Professional Program.
+Consideration may be given to applicants who are Texas Residents, in the timely process of gaining U.S. Permanent Residency, AND can attain a permanent resident status by January 15 of the application cycle.
+(For example: An applicant applies in the summer of 2026 (May 1–August 31, 2026).
+They must have permanent resident status by January 15, 2027.)

 See Prerequisites.